 Mixing DXM and Alcohol

 A sometimes-deadly combination of abused substances is the misuse of alcohol with a product containing dextromethorphan.
 When two system depressants are used together, the body can slow down dangerously, creating a powerful effect on the brain.
 Users will experience a slowed sense of coordination and ability to make judgments while also feeling a dulling of the senses.
 Some users who combine these two feel nauseous and experience vomiting as well.
-Unlike abuse of a single substance, when alcohol and DXM are combined, the effects can last up to several days before improving.
+When alcohol and DXM are combined, the impairment can last many hours, considerably longer than either substance alone, and users may feel lingering aftereffects into the following day.

 But the most dangerous side effect of both substances is respiratory.
 The body’s ability to breathe is slowed down by alcohol and dextromethorphan, creating an unsafe situation for users because combining these substances puts users at risk of respiratory failure.
 Those that have developed a tolerance to lower quantities of the combo and therefore increase the volume they ingest are at an even higher risk of respiratory failure, which can lead to death.